Skip to main content

 Programme duration

 The AKC Programme is open to all students and staff at King's.
-The AKC runs alongside your degree programme and normally takes three years to complete.
-Undergraduate students, postgraduate research students, and staff members are expected to complete three years of the AKC course in order to qualify for the award.
+The AKC runs alongside your degree programme and takes two years to complete.

 • One-year postgraduate students are eligible to complete the AKC in two years by undertaking a second year via distance learning.
 These students will be contacted at the end of their first AKC year with details of how to enrol.
 The second year of the AKC remains free of charge.